DinoHub-SubT/dsta_deploy/docs/azure-prepare.md

         ansible-playbook -v -i inventory/azure.ini docker.yaml --limit azure-basestation ansible-playbook -v -i inventory/azure.ini docker-tools.yaml --limit azure-basestation

-        # Clones the deploy repo on the remote VM
+        # Clones the deploy repo on the remote VM (can take 30 minutes)
         # You do not need to clone the repo on the remote VM manually, this command will do that for you.
         ansible-playbook -v -i inventory/azure.ini git-repository.yaml --limit azure-basestation